KetkiHatwar/Analysis-of-Crime-Distribution-in-the-UK/readme.txt

 9. sklearn: For machine learning metrics.

 Setup
-1) Extract the zip file
-2) Open CODE.ipynb file from the extracted folder.
+1) Open CODE.ipynb file from the extracted folder.

 Data